-^(3) Including current maturities of long-term debt.
+(4) Including current maturities of long-term debt.

-3. Breakdown of Fair Values of the Financial Instruments by Appropriate Levels for assets or liabilities that are the subject of the measurement.
+3. Breakdown of Fair Values of the Financial Instruments by Appropriate Levels

 The fair value of financial instruments is classified into the following three levels according to the observability and materiality of inputs used to measure fair value.